 Another day, another drug related headline and this time statins are the drug of choice.
 Statins are a group of medicines that can help lower the level of low-density lipoprotein (LDL) cholesterol in the blood.
 It has been reported that they help prevent coronary heart disease in patients without a history of cardiovascular disease (CVD) and those who are at very high risk of developing CVD, or have had some form of CVD.
 Today they are the most commonly prescribed medicine in the UK, and it is estimated as many as 7 million people in the UK are currently taking statins.
 New research has been published in the Expert Review of Clinical Pharmacology however, which calls all of this into question, suggesting that statins may actually stimulate atherosclerosis and heart failure due to a number of pharmacological reasons.

 One of the main causes seems to be the mechanism whereby statins inhibit vitamin K2 synthesis and accelerate artery calcification.
 We know that vitamin K plays a vital role in maintaining healthy bones and arteries by keeping calcium in the bones and out of the arteries.
+This role involves vitamin K2 serving as the cofactor in the carboxylation of matrix Gla protein and then in its γ-carboxylated form, the matrix Gla protein retains capacity to bind calcium and protect blood vessels from calcification.
 However statins inhibit vitamin K2 formation and thereby accelerate coronary artery calcification, an important marker of the progress of atherosclerosis.

 Other causes reported in the research include:

 • Combination of statin administration & selenium deficiency cause heart failure through a common mechanism

 • Statins are mitochondrial toxic as they inhibit CoQ10 and ‘heme A’ biosynthesis, and thereby reduce ATP generation